wickandbergamot/wickandbergamot/web3.js/README.md

 ### Local Network

-**Please use `solana-test-validator` from the latest Solana release instead of the information in this section**
+**Please use `safecoin-test-validator` from the latest Safecoin release instead of the information in this section**

-The `solana-localnet` program is provided to easily start a test Solana cluster locally on your machine.
+The `solana-localnet` program is provided to easily start a test Safecoin cluster locally on your machine.
 Docker must be installed.
-The JSON RPC endpoint of the local cluster is `http://localhost:8899`.
+The JSON RPC endpoint of the local cluster is `http://localhost:8328`.

 To start, first fetch the latest Docker image by running:
 ```bash